CarlosSprekelsen/CameraRecorder/mediamtx-camera-service-go/internal/mediamtx/README.md

-# MediaMTX Module Architecture
+# MediaMTX Controller Module

-## Overview
+## Architecture Overview
-The MediaMTX module provides unified streaming, recording, and snapshot capabilities for camera devices.
-It integrates with MediaMTX server to manage RTSP streams, FFmpeg processes, and file operations.
+The MediaMTX Controller is the complete business logic layer that orchestrates all camera operations.
+It provides a unified interface for streaming, recording, and snapshot capabilities while maintaining proper abstraction between client-facing APIs and hardware implementation.

+## Core Architecture Principles

+### Single Source of Truth
+- MediaMTX Controller is the only component that handles business logic
+- All camera operations flow through the controller
+- WebSocket server delegates all operations to MediaMTX Controller
+- No direct hardware access from external components

+### Abstraction Layer
+- Client APIs use camera identifiers (camera0, camera1)
+- Internal operations use device paths (/dev/video0, /dev/video1)
+- Controller manages the mapping between identifiers and paths
+- Hardware details are hidden from external consumers

+### Component Integration
+- All sub-components are orchestrated by the controller
+- Centralized configuration and logging across all components
+- Proper dependency injection and lifecycle management
+- Clear separation of concerns between components

 ## Core Components